kemaldemirgil/kemaldemirgil/README.md

 - 💻 I’m currently working on **r4bbit_tr4cks**.

-- ✍️ I’m currently practicing full stack `MERNG` applications.
+- ✍️ I’m currently learning `Python`.

 - 💬 Please feel free to reach out to me for asking any questions regarding my current applications or for any general questions.
 I would love to contribute to any kind of idea or to a project, even though I'm still new within this field, I'll do my best to have a positive impact.